Justice & Responsibility

 These initiatives reflect our school’s commitment to community service and compassion, aligning with our core values of love and community.
 We look forward to sharing more details about these projects as they develop and invite everyone in our school community to join us in supporting this important cause.
 Together, we can make a meaningful difference!

-Working with the Lord Mayor
+Working with the Lord Mayor and Local MP

 Bereavement workshops